alters-mit/magnebot/doc/api/magnebot_controller.md

 ### Camera

-_These commands rotate the Magnebot's camera or add additional camera to the scene._
+_These commands rotate the Magnebot's camera or add additional camera to the scene.
+They advance the simulation by 1 + skip_frames number of frames, were skip_frames is defined in the constructor._

 #### rotate_camera